When researching Athens online, you’ll no doubt find a few bloggers saying it’s ‘not their favorite’ or ‘not what they expected’. What gives?

 1. Stay in Plaka, Monastiraki, or Koukaki

-Sure, these areas are highly tourist-oriented, but they are also really nice.
-Staying there is worth it: at first, I tried saving money by booking a budget hotel further into the city, but this was not so convenient and actually cost more money to get to- and from.
-I later stayed in an apartment in Plaka and it was wonderful to be based right beneath the Acropolis.
+These areas are more tourist-oriented and they are so for good reason.
+It’s worth staying close to the tourist area: at first, I tried saving money by booking a budget hotel further into the city, but this was not so convenient and actually cost more money to get to- and from.
+I later stayed in an apartment in Plaka and it was absolutely wonderful to be based right beneath the Acropolis.

 2. Try visiting Athens during shoulder season